-In the event of the death of a member of an operative's family the operative shall normally be entitled to two days absence with pay at his basic rate.
+In the event of the death of a member of an operative's family the operative shall normally be entitled to any statutory paid leave and two days would be at the enhanced daily rate of pay.
 Any further period of absence may be given by mutual agreement.